 That sense of immediacy and intensity colours the entire record, with the angelic, hymn-like leadoff track “Piel” ushering in the graceful poignancy that pulses throughout the album.
 It’s as if you are settling in to a sacred, spiritual experience that serves as both a mournful confession and a defiant proclamation of mystical transcendence.
 “Reverie” continues this theme, with Arca’s vocals gradually swelling like a ghostly choir aching to break free from their restless purgatory, bringing the fractured requiem to an emphatic close.

-Arca’s successful collaborations with Björk, Kanye West, FKA Twigs, and Frank Ocean emboldened him to experiment with the role of voice within his own music, and the results are a seamless, natural fit for his current sound, as well as a means to further push the boundaries of his own sonic parameters.
-Singing also gives Ghersi a chance to directly address lingering emotional concerns from his personal life, as well as the harrowing state of the world at large.
+Arca’s successful collaborations with Björk, Kanye West, FKA Twigs, and Frank Ocean emboldened her to experiment with the role of voice within his own music, and the results are a seamless, natural fit for her current sound, as well as a means to further push the boundaries of his own sonic parameters.
+Singing also gives Ghersi a chance to directly address lingering emotional concerns from her personal life, as well as the harrowing state of the world at large.

 “Spanish is the language my parents fought in and they got divorced in,” Arca says.
 “It’s the language I witnessed family violence in.
 The ultimate theatre of emotion, when things fall apart, for me isn’t English.
 The language I purge through had to be the same.
 When I see the landscape culturally, the answer is natural: this is how I must engage with the worries of the world.”